 Note: Once a client has been removed from the Community Queue, the Queue Removal Date cannot be edited.

-When a Staff Member posts a new program opening in the REFERRALS > Availability section, a notification is sent to applicable Staff Members in the CoC (or Staff Members with Sharing access to the CoC).
+When a Staff Member posts a new program opening in the REFERRALS > Availability section, the system sends a notification to applicable Staff Members in the CoC (or Staff Members with Sharing access to the CoC).
 These staff members include:

 - Staff with Referral Matchmaker access rights.